thefinn93/peer-by-email/README.md

 # Peer By Email
 This doesn't work at the moment.
 I'll try to update this a when that's no longer the case.
+It receives mail, generates a password and responds with the password, but the nodejs cjdns admin libraries are less than stellar so the password does not actually get added.
+You can try it out by emailing `join@hyperboria.network`.

 # Running
 Copy the `config.example.js` to `config.js`.
 Edit as needed (see [configuration](#Configuration) for